 Note: The categorical labels used here to stratify laboratory evidence are intended to support the standardization of case classifications for public health surveillance.
 The categorical labels should not be used to interpret the utility or validity of any laboratory test methodology.

 Confirmatory laboratory evidence:

-Serum IgE specific to alpha-gal ≥ 0.1 IU/mL
+Serum immunoglobulin-E specific (sIgE) to alpha-gal ≥ 0.1 IU/mL.

 Presumptive laboratory evidence: